Simone Bianchi (artist)

 Simone Bianchi (born July 10, 1972) is an Italian comic book illustrator, painter, graphic designer and art instructor, known to Italian audiences for his work in comics, CD covers, music videos, TV commercials and role-playing games.
 His most popular Italian comics is (unfinished) trilogy Ego Sum.
 To American comic book readers, he is best known for his work on comics such as Detective Comics, Green Lantern and Wolverine.
-Bianchi's style is distinguished by his use of ink wash, or watercolor halftones, in rendering his work, a non-traditional technique by mainstream American standards.
+Bianchi's style is distinguished by his use of ink wash, or watercolor halftones.

 Early life

 Simone Bianchi was born July 10, 1972, in Lucca, Tuscany, Italy, where he still lives today.
 As a child, he had a love of superheroes, and took to tracing and copying illustrations of Spider-Man, Daredevil, the Fantastic Four, Batman and Superman before he learned how to read and write.

 Career

 Italian work

 When he was fifteen, he published humor comic strips in the daily newspaper Il Tirreno, and went on to produce cartoons and vignettes in several other regional and national publications.
 In 1994, Bianchi met comic book artist Claudio Castellini, who became his teacher and mentor.
 Subsequently, Bianchi illustrated the premiere issues of Nembo for Phoenix of Bologna, and Rivan Ryan for Comic Art of Rome, and 20 pages of Brendon for Sergio Bonelli Editore.

 In 1998 his work was exhibited at a comic book convention in Lucca alongside well-known American comic book illustrators Will Eisner, Andy Kubert and Adam Kubert.

 Bianchi was commissioned by Metal Blade Records to illustrate the CD cover for Timeless Crime, a CD by the Italian power metal band Labyrinth.
 That same year he was hired as an assistant to Ivo Milazzo in teaching a course on comic book art techniques at the Accademia di Belle Arti in Carrara (School of Fine Arts).

 In 1999 Bianchi illustrated the cover of Fantastici Quattro (Fantastic Four) for Wiz magazine, and a one-shot Conan Il Barbaro (Conan the Barbarian), both published by Marvel Italia, the Italian branch of Marvel Comics.

 Bianchi illustrated the cover of the debut album of the progressive power metal band Vision Divine, which was voted by metal and hard rock fans as the second-best album artwork worldwide.
 Bianchi's other album cover work included "Sigma" by Athreia Records, and Labyrinth's album, Sons of Thunder for Metal Blade Records.

 That same year Bianchi became a full-time teacher of Anatomy for Comics at the Scuola Internazionale (International School) di Comics in Florence.
 In the 2000, the School, along with publisher Calvin Edizioni, published Echi, Bianchi's first art book, highlighting his varied works over the previous three years.